lab-sigma/SIGym/README.md

 # SIGym

-*TODO: Expand this as the bounds of the project are defined; currently in stealth mode :)*
+*TODO: Expand this as the bounds of the project are defined; currently in stealth mode :) *

+* Add the follower behavior mode unspecified, randomly select one mode that is hidden from the user*

 Strategic Interation Gym is a Python library for developing and exploring different algorithms for strategically interacting in game theoretic settings.
 It aims to provide implementations of a variety of common environments and response mechanisms as well as an API for setting up custom environments and